Kaymoor Miners Trail in New River Gorge in West Virginia.

 The Kaymoor Miners Trail in New River Gorge is a fascinating hike year-round, offering different experiences with each season.

-My favorite times to visit are fall, when the trees light up with vibrant shades of red, orange, and gold, and winter, when a light dusting of snow transforms the landscape into something truly magical.
+My favorite times to visit are fall, when the trees light up with vibrant shades of red, orange, and gold, and winter, when a light dusting of snow transforms the landscape into a magical scenery.

-✨ Discover the Best Hikes in New River Gorge National Park
+✨ READ THIS: 8 Best Hikes in New River Gorge National Park

 Still, it’s best to start early to beat the heat and avoid larger crowds during the day.